freeCodeCamp/testable-projects-fcc/README.md

 As such, this project should be seen as more of a feature, than as automated testing.
-The feature mostly includes automated testing for the students to run, but it does have a UI, and the tests do not run against our code.
+The feature mostly includes automated testing for the students to run, but it does have a UI(User Interface), and the tests do not run against our code.

 So how do we make sure this feature, used by millions of campers, actually works in production?
 The confusing answer is that we need to test this feature, which